Here’s a general rule of thumb in the gardening world:

 A rain gauge allows you to keep track of precipitation and irrigation output, so as not to overwater – which is not only wasteful, but could encourage disease and cause harm to plants.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

 There are some fancy models on the market, but for the home gardener, high-tech equipment isn’t really necessary.

-In fact, you can even make your own if you want (tutorial with step-by-step photos coming soon!).
+In fact, you can even make your own if you want.
 Here’s everything we’ll cover in this article:

 All About Rain Gauges

 With this basic tool, you’ll be better able to care for your garden and spend less time watering unnecessarily.